xiangsong-yang/tateShaders/README.md

 # tateShaders

 Upload your shaders to the **shaders/** directory.
-If you only created a fragment shader you don't have to upload any vertex shader.
+If you made a fragment shader then you don't need to upload any vertex shader.

 Add a screenshot if you have one!